PranayPant/ai-document-vault/README.md

 - [ ] Implement ACL on file resources along with basic AuthN and AuthZ
 - [ ] Ability to choose which LLM to use
 - [ ] Shareable file links (Deep Linking)
+- [ ] Caching routes so navigation becomes seamless
+- [ ] Accept more file types, which may require OCR

 See [backend/README.md](backend/README.md) for detailed production strategies.